Woodburn Farmhouse, Roberton 17th May 2025

 30th

-My small front garden is begining to reflect the effort I've put into gardening.
+A small front garden is starting to show how much work I've put into gardening.

-So seated myself upon my patio chair and table to repot several Chamomile saplings.
+I positioned myself on my table and patio chair to repot several chamomile saplings.

-I initially sown these seeds in nines, now they are being seperated into twos and threes.
+Initially I have sown these seeds in nines, now they are being separated into twos and threes.

 I've not been able to afford the price of a garden sprayer this week, so improvised; application of essential food to reinvigorate a dying, black spotted rose bush.

-For decades, surving a transient lonely life, more than often displaced, obscured from purpose, zombified disociate, unable to partake and observe this nurturing of life.
+For decades, surviving a transient lonely life, more than often displaced, obscured from purpose, zombified dissociate, unable to partake and observe this nurturing of life.

 29th